Wipeout Pulse: Development

 Wipeout Pulse was developed by Studio Liverpool.
 Colin Berry, the lead designer of the game, stated in an interview that the team had received a lot of positive feedback from Wipeout Pure, and was willing to use parts of the feedback to "help shape some elements of Pulse".
 According to Berry, some people had felt that the previous game was too difficult; the ships were considered too fast and the artificial intelligence (AI) too advanced, whereas others thought that the game was too easy and they wanted "something more challenging to keep them coming back".
 The development team also took steps to decrease the feeling of repetition, which was often cited as one of the main complaints of Wipeout Pure.
 In addition, the team altered the game's difficulty settings so that players were given the choice to change the speed of the game at any time, in the event that they "got stuck".
 Reflecting on this, Berry said: "We want the people who buy it, to see all the game, we do not want to lock them out".

 During development, the team decided early on to focus on creating new content rather than bringing back old race tracks which were featured in previous Wipeout games.
 Berry, however, acknowledged that classic tracks "went down well" and sought out the possibility of introducing them through future downloadable content (DLC).
 Berry stated that by the end of Wipeout Pure, Studio Liverpool had designed almost 100 tracks as potentials to include in subsequent games, although the team were only satisfied with 32 of them.
 The remainder of the tracks were either disregarded or amalgamated into other games.
 Berry reflected that the tracks using the same 3D computer graphics software as its predecessor meant that certain repetition appeared and caused the team to "dry up on ideas".
 The developers recognised that track design was an important aspect to the game, and also accepted the difficulty in designing a track that is both memorable and enjoyable.
 Berry felt concerned that the team were starting to repeat design features, and thus decided to create new variables to the track design: as a result of this, the team conceptualised the "mag strip" – a section of a track which would feature artificial gravity so that a player could safely circumnavigate loops, steep slopes, and upside down sections.

 After the release of Wipeout Pure on the PlayStation Portable, rumours circulated that a port was in development for the PlayStation 2.
 In January 2009, Sony issued a statement saying: "There are over 9.5 million PS2s in the UK and we will continue to support this large userbase with software on an ongoing basis".
 The PlayStation 2 version was released exclusively in Europe in June 2009, featuring enhanced graphics, two-player splitscreen mode and all of the DLC.

-The game also features sixteen licensed music tracks in addition to customisable soundtracks from techno artists, including Aphex Twin, Kraftwerk, DJ Fresh, and Skream.
+The game also features sixteen licensed music tracks in addition to customisable soundtracks from electronica artists, including Aphex Twin, Kraftwerk, DJ Fresh, and Skream.